frouo/lembot-public-website/blog/2021-05-10-hello-world.md

 Lembot is an online automation tool dedicated to [lemlist](https://lemlist.com).

-It automatically exports your Lemlist campaign results in your Google Sheets.
+It automatically exports your Lemlist campaign results and activities in your Google Sheets.

 Lembot aims to be your automation partner throughout your journey with Lemlist 🚀

-Lembot is not affialiated with lemlist.
+Last but not least, lembot is not affialiated with lemlist.
+Although we had the chance to speak with G. who knew about lembot and kindly love and respect the idea.

 ## Why